CimeM/CimeM.github.io/_posts/2016-07-04-drawing-app-tutorial.markdown

 current: post
 cover:  assets/images/drawing-app.jpg
 navigation: True
-title: Create your own drawing app
+title: iOS drawing app
 date: 2017-11-28 10:00:00
 tags: software
 class: post-template
 subclass: 'post coding app drawing time timing'
 author: martin
+published: true
 ---

 In this lesson, you create the main screen of the Drawing app.
 You will create a single view app with sketch scene.
 You will position special buttons that will represent pen settings and accommodate other buttons for interaction.
 The end result will look like this: